M66B/XPrivacyLua/XPRIVACY.md

 	* ~~return fake disconnected state~~ not privacy related
 	* ~~return fake supplicant disconnected state~~ not privacy related

+If you want to fake offline state, see [the example definitions](https://github.com/M66B/XPrivacyLua/tree/master/examples) about how this can be done with a custom restriction definition.

 <a name="IPC"></a>
 * IPC
 	* ~~Binder~~ will result in crashes